 Each team will have one page in the booklet.
-I've created a single page Microsoft Word template individualized for each team.
-You can find the template for your team on the course web site by starting on the Downloads page.
-From there, follow the Design Day Templates link.
-Click on your project title to download your template.
+There is a Microsoft Word template for each team on the course web site on the Downloads page.
+Click on your team name to download your template.

-Read this entire email...
+Read these instructions carefully and repeatedly...